epiviz/epiviz-website/tutorials/content/metaviz/metagenomeSeq.md

 draft = true
 +++

+Metaviz is a tool for interactive visualization and exploration of metagenomic sequencing data.
+It provides a novel navigation tool for exploring hierarchical feature data that is coupled with multiple data visualizations including heatmaps, stacked bar charts, and scatter plots.
-In this post we will show how to use Metaviz along with the Bioconductor package metagenomeSeq to perform a statistical and visual analysis of differential abundance of metagenomic data.
+The metavizr package implements two-way communication between the R/Bioconductor computational genomics environment and Metaviz.
+Objects in an R/Bioconductor session can be visualized and explored using the Metaviz navigation tool and plots.
+In this post we show how to use metavizr and the metagenomeSeq Bioconductor package to perform a statistical and visual analysis of differential abundance of metagenomic data.

 First, the following libraries will need to be downloaded and loaded:
 ```{r, eval=FALSE}